aspnetzero/documents/docs/en/Features-Passwordless-Login.md

 ![Passwordless login verify passwordless code](images/passwordless-login-verify-passwordless-code.png)

-After entering the verification code correctly, you will be redirected to the dashboard.
+After entering the verification code correctly, user will be authenticated and redirected to the home page of the application.